leahc6/music-store-sales-analysis/README.md

 ### 📄Dataset Description
-The dataset contains five years of transactional data from a digital music store, including both numerical and categorical data.
+The dataset contains 5 years of transactional data from a digital music store, including both numerical and categorical data.
 It was sourced from a publicly available dataset on Kaggle and is structured across seven CSV files, linked by primary and foreign keys.
 The data consists of thousands of rows across invoices, invoice line items, customers, genres, tracks, albums and artists.

 ### ❓Key Business Questions